Skip to main content

 Who Was St David?

-We don’t know loads about St David as he lived a very long time ago, but it’s thought that his Dad was Saint Non and his Grandad was Ceredig ap Cunedda – The King of Ceredigion.
-He was a Celtic monk, abbot and bishop of Mynyw which is now known as St David’s and he spent his life spreading the word of Christianity across Wales.
+St David was a Welsh bishop who lived during the 6th century and is now the Patron Saint of Wales.
+We do not know loads about him as he lived such a long time ago, but it is thought that his dad was Sant (son of Ceredig) and his grandfather was Ceredig ap Cunedda, the King of Ceredigion.
+He spent his life as a Celtic monk, abbot, and bishop of Mynyw, which is now known as the city of St David’s, spreading Christianity across Wales.

 Flag of Saint David.
 1

-Why do we celebrate St David on the 1st of March?
+Why the 1st March?

-Where is St David buried?
+Where is St David Buried?

 Never Miss out on any of our posts again, follow our Facebook, Instagram or Pinterest Pages for daily posts full of fun ideas, competitions, and inspiration for your next family adventure.